-The Chaplain Training Course is held the first week of September each year.
+The Chaplain Training Course is held the week after Labor Day in September each year.
 The minimum number required to facilitate the course is seven.

 The Canadian Practical Chaplain Association is a not-for-profit organization, specializing in helping people reach a professional goal in the area of Chaplaincy.
 All rights reserved.
 Reproduction in any form is strictly prohibited without prior written permission.